stevelerner/tinyotel/README.md

 ## Advanced: Console Viewing

 Want to see raw telemetry in the terminal?
-Use the basic TinyOTel stack:
+Use console mode:

 ```bash
 # Start collector with console output